 Should you decide to acquire a new home loan your income should easily support the new payment.
 If you do not have an income or your income is limited, you should not acquire a new loan.
 A loan has to easily supported by your income NOT your equity.
-The income you have is what you will pay your monthly income from.
+The income you have is what you will use to pay your monthly mortgage with

 If you do acquire a new home loan you should: